hms-dbmi/chromoscope/docs/thumbnails.md

 # Thumbnails

-For browsing a large number of samples at scale, we generate **thumbnail images** for individual samples and use these image files to show samples on the cohort-level view.
+To enable browsing a large number of samples at scale in the cohort-level view, we generate **thumbnail images** for individual samples and use these image files.
+We pre-generated thumbnails for all datasets that we provide.

-If you loaded your sample for the first time on your browser, you have to generate thumbnails by clicking on the "Generate Missing Thumbnails" button on the left-top corner.
+However, if you loaded your sample for the first time, you have to generate thumbnails.
+You can do thi by clicking on the "Generate Missing Thumbnails" button on the left-top corner.

 These generate thumbnails will be stored on your local browser.
 Which means, you can safely close the browser and reopen it without losing the generated thumbnails.